Rehearsal & recording spaces

 Recording studios helping young people to make, record and produce their own music.

 Photo: Studio 340

 Hub partner The Music Works (previously Gloucestershire Music Makers) has been running low price (in some cases, free) studio/rehearsal sessions and workshops in Cheltenham, Cinderford, and Gloucester, supported by funding from the Hub and from Youth Music.

-Any young person (or adult) can use the three studios - Studio 340 at County Community Projects (CCP) in Cheltenham, SoundSpace at The Eact Academy (previously Heywood School), Cinderford, and Studio 2 at Guildhall, Gloucester – and get access to professional recording equipment, and support from sound engineers and tutors who specialise in working with young people.
+Any young person (or adult) can use the three studios - Studio 340 at County Community Projects (CCP) in Cheltenham, SoundSpace at The Eact Academy (previously Heywood School), Cinderford, and Guildhall, Gloucester – and get access to professional recording equipment, and support from sound engineers and tutors who specialise in working with young people.

 Malaki Patterson, senior music leader and mentor, and studios manager/co-ordinator, says: “The aim is to tap into the potential and motivation of young people to lead their own music making activities and work independently.
 We help them to write songs, rehearse, record, as soloists or in groups/bands, and to learn through reflection.”

 We talked to Malaki about Studio 340 in particular, although similar facilities are available at the other two studios.
 Contact Malaki for details: firstname.lastname@example.org call 07532 212462 or visit the Studio 340 Facebook page https://www.facebook.com/studio340.
 Over to Malaki:

 What’s Studio 340 all about and who is it for?

 Studio 340 at CCP is on the high street in Cheltenham, and is used by around 70 young people currently, many coming back every week.
 At any day you might find a band rehearsing in a practice room, a soloist working with one of our tutors to write and record songs, someone teaching an instrument lesson, and a group of young people learning about beatboxing, or music production, at one of our regular workshops.